AryanshTripathi/Patient-Management-System/README.md

 # Patient Management System (PMS)

 A scalable, backend-only healthcare management application built using a microservices architecture with Spring Boot and Java.
-The system handles patient data, appointments, and notifications through decoupled services communicating via Kafka and gRPC.
+The system handles patient data, authentication, and notifications through decoupled services communicating via Kafka and gRPC.

 ---